Follow our 6 helpful steps to streamline your minimalist office and increase your productivity. Find out how to banish madness at the office!

 There is a right way to do this.
 Have you ever searched your desk for a pen and found every stationery item except what you were looking for?

-You don’t want your desk to be too cluttered – but you also don’t want it to be completely devoid of office supplies.
-Being able to reach for a sticky note in the middle of a phone call is handy indeed.
+You don’t want your minimalist office desk to be too cluttered—but you also don’t want it to be completely devoid of office desk supplies.
+Being able to reach for sticky notes in the middle of phone calls or turn on standing desk lamps is handy indeed.

 We recommend cutting down on mess by designating an area where staff can find stationery when needed.
 This could be as big as a well-organized closet or a few drawers in a common area dedicated to office supplies.

 You’ll also want to enforce a clean desk policy to keep other clutter at bay.
-Consider purchasing desk organizers and limiting the amount of stationery at each work station to whatever fits in it.
+Consider purchasing desk and other office furniture organizers and limiting the amount of stationery at each work station to whatever fits in it.

 Step 4.
 Simplify your receipt management and expense tracking

-Perhaps some of your receipts are destined for the trash can – you don’t need to keep your daily coffee receipts – but don’t be so quick to throw them all out.
+Perhaps some of your paper receipts are destined for the trash can—you don’t need to keep your daily coffee receipts—but don’t be so quick to throw them all out.
 You need to keep all of the receipts for business-related expenses.

-Utilizing a receipt management system eliminates clutter, keeps you organized, and mitigates risk by avoiding lost or damaged receipts.
-This is a seemingly small step that will make a big impact on your journey to streamlining your office space.
+Utilizing a receipt management system eliminates paper clutter, keeps you organized, and mitigates risk by avoiding lost or damaged receipts.
+This is a seemingly small step that will make a big impact on your journey to streamlining your minimalist office design.

 The paid version of the app also offers optical character recognition (OCR), which transcribes your receipts so you can easily sort through them and retrieve them using the search feature.

-You can also use Shoeboxed’s app to scan and digitize other paper documents and business cards.
-If you’re looking to implement step one, consider killing two birds with one stone by using this app for both steps.
+You can also use Shoeboxed’s receipt tracking app to scan and digitize other paper documents and business contact cards.
+If you’re looking to implement step 1, consider killing two birds with one stone by using this app for both steps.

 If you have a lot of receipts, it may seem tedious and overwhelming to scan each slip of paper.
-Shoeboxed subscribers can turn to the Magic Envelope feature.
+Shoeboxed subscribers can turn to the Magic Envelope service.
 All you need to do is put all of your receipts in the pre-paid, pre-addressed envelope and send them off to Shoeboxed’s headquarters.
-Our team will do the legwork for you!
+Our team will do the scanning for you!

 See also: 10 Top Tools to Help You Go Paperless